Magoninho/Magoninho/README.md

 # Welcome to my profile 👋

 I’m a student that enjoys using my programming skills for making people happy.
+And my dream is to become a computer scientist or a software engineer.

 ```cpp
 /* Current learning C++ yeah */